kwangchow/denki-archive/README.md

-# denki
+# Denki Archive
-Some old documents from the Denki days
+Some old documents from the Denki days.